Updated on June 24th, 2019

 So: Favour activities you enjoy, which involve a bit of risk and excitement.
 Let yourself be completely and happily absorbed!

 You’ll gain perspective and see things more clearly.
-You’ll be able to take stock and reflect on your life, or things you’ve struggled with.
-And you might find creative ways forward when you least expect it.
+You’ll be able to take stock and reflect on your life, or on the things you’ve struggled with.
+You might find creative ways forward when you least expect it.
 Not necessarily by working things through systematically, but by letting them mature.

 That’s just what nature does in summer, anyway!